Day-stay and rooms-based facility standards certification

 - skin procedures

-The facility standards you need to hold are outlined on providers' AP agreements.
-Please direct any questions about requirements to your Contract Manager.
+The facility standards you need to hold are outlined in providers' AP agreements.
+Please direct any questions about requirements to your Partnership Manager.

 To help get the certification process underway, a self-audit checklist is available for providers to use.
 For providers with Cornerstone accreditation we have a useful comparison with the Rooms/Office-based standard and information on exclusions: